 Despite its apparent formal legitimacy, the new constitution needs to be amended to respect the voices of identity and inclusion – in order to broaden that legitimacy and consolidate peace for all Nepalis

 Krishna Hachhethu, Accord 26 author and Professor of Political Science at Tribhuvan University

 The publication is divided into three main sections.
 The first looks at the peace process, which began in the immediate aftermath of the success of the second People’s Movement in April 2006.
 A second section explores the political process, charting the rise of identity-based political groups, the role of the 2008 and 2013 Constituent Assemblies and commitments to inclusion in the 2007 and 2015 Constitutions.
 A third section on inclusion explores how important elements of a more inclusive polity and society have been secured since the CPA, the important role Nepal’s vibrant social movements have played in this, and the backlash against inclusion that has gathered momentum as the peace process has progressed.

-This publication is an output of the Political Settlements Research Programme (PSRP) – a four-year project to better understand how political settlements are reconfigured in conflict and peace processes, and how forms of ‘horizontal’ elite inclusion can be transformed into more ‘vertical’ forms of societal inclusion.
+This publication is an output of the Political Settlements Research Programme (PSRP) – a four-year project funded by the by the Department for International Development (DFID) - to better understand how political settlements are reconfigured in conflict and peace processes, and how forms of ‘horizontal’ elite inclusion can be transformed into more ‘vertical’ forms of societal inclusion.
 As part of this project, Conciliation Resources has also produced an Accord Spotlight on Nepal - Peace, Power and Inclusive Change in Nepal.